Here’s what you need to know about nicotine if you want to QUIT smoking for good

 - Lung capacity increases

 - Coughing, sinus congestion, fatigue, shortness of breath decrease

-- Cilia regrows in lungs, increasing ability to handle mucus, clean the lungs, and reduce infection
+- Cilia regrow in lungs, increasing the ability to handle mucus, clean the lungs, and reduce infection

 - Pre-cancerous cells are replaced with normal cells

-- Risk of other cancers, such as those of the mouth, voice box, esophagus, bladder, kidney & pancreas decrease.
+- Risk of other cancers, including those of the mouth, voice box, esophagus, bladder, kidney & pancreas decrease.

 This includes: 3 X 1hr sessions to